Inductor Basics: Structure, Parameters, and Measurement

 3. Magnetic Core and Magnetic Rod

-The magnetic core and magnetic rod are generally made of Ni-Zn ferrite and Mn-Zn ferrite materials, which are usually in the shape of a pillar, cap or can.
+The magnetic core and magnetic rod are generally made of Ni-Zn ferrite and Mn-Zn ferrite materials, which are usually in the shape of a pillar, cap, or can.
+Advanced ferrite materials developed in recent years offer improved permeability and lower core losses, making them ideal for high-frequency applications in 5G and IoT devices.

 5. Shielding Case